codacy/codacy-ruff/docs/description/PLW3301_nested-min-max.md

 minimum = min(1, 2, 3, 4, 5)
 maximum = max(1, 2, 3, 4, 5)
 diff = maximum - minimum
+Known issues
+The resulting code may be slower and use more memory, especially for nested iterables.
+For example, this code: iterable = range(3) min(1, min(iterable)) will be fixed to: iterable = range(3) min(1, *iterable)
+At least on current versions of CPython, this allocates a collection for the whole iterable before calling min and could cause performance regressions, at least for large iterables.
+Fix safety
+This fix is always unsafe and may change the program's behavior for types without full equivalence relations, such as float comparisons involving NaN. print(min(2.0, min(float("nan"), 1.0)))  # before fix: 2.0 print(min(2.0, float("nan"), 1.0))  # after fix: 1.0 print(max(1.0, max(float("nan"), 2.0)))  # before fix: 1.0
+print(max(1.0, float("nan"), 2.0))  # after fix: 2.0
+The fix will also remove any comments within the outer call.
 ```